Call Us Today! 781-335-6663

 I NEVER KNEW KIDS COULD HAVE STROKES…

-When I tell people that I work with pediatric stroke and brain injury, I commonly hear phrases like “I didn’t know kids could have strokes” or “I only thought adults had strokes”.
+When someone talks about pediatric stroke and pediatric brain injury, the common response is “I didn’t know kids could have strokes” or “I only thought adults had strokes”.
 But in fact, it is more common than many realize.
 In fact, current research suggests that pediatric stroke happens in one in every 4,000 live births and an additional 2,000 children per year.

 For children a stroke can happen before birth, during birth, or after birth.
 A child is at the highest risk in the first year of life.
 Learn more about the signs of stroke HERE: